My Shortlist

 WALDORF ACADEMY

-• International Waldorf curriculum in downtown Toronto
+• International Waldorf curriculum in Central Toronto

-• Comprehensive enriched academic programme
+• Comprehensive enriched academic program

 • Integrated drama, music, visual arts, woodwork, handwork, and movement

-• Strong middle school athletic programme
+• Strong middle school athletic program

 What do you do differently and uniquely well?